 Application Code Signing

 Signing an application allows the system to identify who signed the application and to verify that the application has not been modified since it was signed.
 Signing is a requirement for submitting to the App Store (both for iOS and Mac apps).
-OS X and iOS verify the signature of applications downloaded from the App Store to ensure that they they do not run applications with invalid signatures.
+OS X and iOS verify the signature of applications downloaded from the App Store or the Mac App Store to ensure that they they do not run applications with invalid signatures.
 This lets users trust that the application was signed by an Apple source and hasn’t been modified since it was signed.

 Xcode uses your digital identity to sign your application during the build process.
 This digital identity consists of a public-private key pair and a certificate.
 The private key is used by cryptographic functions to generate the signature.
 The certificate is issued by Apple; it contains the public key and identifies you as the owner of the key pair.